-SYLLABUS Fall 2017
+SYLLABUS Fall 2019

-Instructor: John J. Benedetto Time: Tuesday/Thursday, 12:30 - 1:45 Place: MATH 1311 Prerequisites: Real analysis or permission of instructor.
+Instructor: John J. Benedetto Time: Tuesday/Thursday, 12:30 - 1:45 Place: Prerequisites: Real analysis or permission of instructor.
 Office hours: To be settled during the first week of class.
-Mandatory departmental in-class test.
-Tuesday, October 17,2017.
-Grading: Based on homework, midterm, project, and attendance.
+Grading: Based on homework, project, and attendance.
 Text: Harmonic Analysis and Applications (by the instructor) and course notes supplied by the instructor.